Localization in PHP¶

 Dependency injection should be available in most contexts where you need translations.
 Also the current request is available in entry point such as custom non-Extbase controllers, user functions, data processors etc.

-In the backend context you can use the global variable $GLOBALS['LANG'] which contains the LanguageService.
+In the backend context you should use the LanguageServiceFactory to create the required LanguageService.

 <?php